· By Stephen Stancak

-What is Gut Health and 9 Ways to Improve it
+What is Gut Health?
+9 Ways to Improve Gut Health

 Our founder, Najwa Khan, faced years of chronic pain and gut issues as a result of munching on processed foods that satisfied her taste buds but didn’t do much for the wellbeing of her gut microbiome.
 An expert in the field of public health, Najwa had access to specialists in the area of health and nutrition.
 These specialists offered Najwa a new perspective on eating, where foods could satisfy her cravings without wreaking havoc on her gut and overall quality of life.